 Growing up, I was surrounded by grandparents, aunts, uncles, and cousins who lived only minutes away.
 I was raised in the same town my father grew up in, where many of our family members decided to settle down.
 We not only saw each other for every holiday, but also on your average weekend and for many extracurricular activities and school functions.
 This was my normal.
 So, when my husband and I moved to the Midwest two weeks after finding out I was pregnant, I worried that my baby wouldn’t know her extended family.
 With my husband’s side of the family not living nearby either, we were taking a huge leap to a place where no one and nothing would be familiar.

 Having a strong family connection is extremely important to me, and I believe the way I grew up is a key contributing factor of who I am today.
 While I know in-person interaction won’t be as frequent because we live far away, there are many other ways I can build the connection between my daughter and our family, especially her grandparents.

 If you are facing a similar challenge, here are five easy ways to help your child stay close to his or her grandparents and other extended family or friends.

 1. Have Scheduled FaceTime/Video Calls

-What did people do before tech tools like FaceTime, Skype, and Google Hangouts?
-With all of our family and friends living far away, FaceTime has been a lifesaver for staying connected, especially when it comes to grandparents who are just itching to see their grandchild on a boring Thursday afternoon.
+While many of us may have Zoom-fatigue at this point, video chatting with FaceTime, Google Hangouts, or Skype can be a lifesaver for staying connected, especially when it comes to grandparents who are just itching to see their grandchild on a boring Thursday afternoon.

 Most of the time our video calls are just random, but if that doesn’t work for you and your child, try to plan weekly scheduled calls with the grandparents (let us know how many calls it takes before you actually see the bottom half of grandma’s face).
 It’s a perfect time for grandma and grandpa to see mom and dad’s face too.
 Actually, who am I kidding?
 I’m just the arm holding up the phone so that they can see their grandbaby roll over.